View products that support dmairfield.org

 ----o0o----

 January 24, 2006 The Davis-Monthan Airfield Register website is the "Website of the Week" in Flying Magazine.
 Coincidentally, pilot Leighton H. Collins signed the Davis-Monthan Register on July 17, 1930 flying Cardinal NC991K.
-Richard L. Collins, son of Leighton, is Editor-at-Large at Flying Magazine.
+Richard L. Collins, son of Leighton, was Editor-at-Large at Flying Magazine.

 ----o0o----